tomas-fryza/vhdl-labs/lab6-lfsr/README.md

 ## Part 3: Top level VHDL code

-1. Create a VHDL design source named `top_level` and implement: an n-bit LFSR counter and LEDs on the Nexys A7 board (Version 1) or a 4-bit LFSR counter and 7-segment display (Version 2).
+1. Create a VHDL design source named `top_level` and implement: an n-bit LFSR counter with LEDs on the Nexys A7 board (Version 1) or a 4-bit LFSR counter with 7-segment display (Version 2).

    * **Version 1:**